 When Christopher first brought the letter home letting us know that he was nominated, we were a little concerned about raising the funds.
-As a one income family, it is a little hard to think about paying for a camp that was going to cost what it did.
+As a one-income family, it is hard to think about paying for the camp.
 We thought about it and realized that his education and learning experiences were not something you could put a price on.
 We posted on Facebook that he was accepted and we wanted to send him.
 Within one week we had enough people rally together to donate items to have a garage sale.
 With everything that we were able to sell, we raised over half of what we needed.
 At that point, we realized that Christopher was going to get to go, no matter what it took.
 We created a YouCaring.com fund as well.
-It was amazing to see the look on his face when we told him we had enough for him to go!!!
+It was amazing to see the look on his face when we told him we had enough for him to go!

 My daughter started a GoFundMe account, mowed lawns to earn money towards the camp, and received family donations.

 She set up a GoFundMe page and shared it almost everyday with friends and family.
 She was able to raise all the money she needed.
 We are very grateful to the people that donated and made this experience possible.

 She raised one-third of her tuition by doing a carwash in our town.
 We also arranged a GoFundMe account for friends and family that aren't local.